 The tidal industry is in its commercial phase, its greatest challenge being high energy costs.
+Several first generation tidal power companies have been unsuccessful due to a cost structure that is too high.

 In order to lower our energy costs in line with other renewable sources, we have cut costs in all areas and have increased the lifetime of the tidal power plant.
 We have also more than doubled energy production in relation to in-stream tidal turbines.